 3) I know how to cook.

 4) I know that city.

-Did any of the answers confuse you?
-Your Spanish tutor can help you master these key differences!
+Did this article help you grasp word pairs better?
+A Spanish tutor can help you master these key differences even more.
 Don’t have a tutor yet?
 Search for a Spanish tutor near you.